AmirrezaFarnamTaheri/StreamlineVPN/docs/output/formats-and-capabilities.md

 ## Overview

 The VPN Subscription Merger supports multiple output formats to meet different use cases and client requirements.
-This document provides comprehensive information about all supported output formats, their capabilities, and configuration options.
+This page provides an overview of supported formats, their capabilities, and configuration options.

 ## Supported Output Formats